What is hydramnios?

 Your healthcare provider will look at your health history.
-He or she will also give
+They will also give you

-you an exam.
-A healthcare provider may spot this condition on an ultrasound during
+an exam.
+A healthcare provider may spot this condition on an ultrasound during pregnancy.

-pregnancy.
-He or she will measure pockets of fluid to check the amount.
-In some cases,
+They will measure pockets of fluid to check the amount.
+In some cases, an ultrasound

-an ultrasound can help find the cause of hydramnios.
-These can include a multiple
+can help find the cause of hydramnios.
+These can include a multiple pregnancy or a